CodeWander-666/yukti-ai/Yukti-Ai/customer_service_chatbot_LLM/README.md

   A full‑featured dashboard accessible to admin users, with real‑time system metrics (CPU, memory, disk), user CRUD operations, model performance analytics, task monitoring, and system controls.

 - **Asynchronous Video Generation**
-  Video tasks are submitted to Zhipu’s async API and polled in the background.
+  Video tasks are submitted and polled in the background.
 Progress is shown in the sidebar, and completed videos can be downloaded directly.

 - **Automatic Knowledge Base Updates**
   A standalone updater (`run_updater.py`) can be scheduled via cron to rebuild the FAISS index from configured sources (CSV, RSS, API).
 Deduplication and atomic index replacement prevent corruption.